Rok Štraus

-Rok Štraus (born 3 March 1987) is a Slovenian professional footballer who plays as a defensive or central midfielder.
+Rok Štraus (born 3 March 1987) is a Slovenian footballer who plays as a defensive or central midfielder for Austrian club FC Gratkorn.

 Career

 Messina

 Štraus began his senior career in Italy at ACR Messina.
-On January 1, 2006, he was loaned to second division Italian club Brescia for 6 months before rejoining Messina on June 30, 2006.
+On 1 January 2006 he was loaned to second division Italian club Brescia for 6 months before rejoining Messina on 30 June 2006.

 Salernitana

-On July 1, 2017, Štraus joined the second division Italian club, Salernitana.
+On 1 July 2017 Štraus joined the second division Italian club, Salernitana.

 NK Celje

-On January 1, 2008, Štraus returned to Slovenia and signed a contract with first division club Celje.
+On 1 January 2008 Štraus returned to Slovenia and signed a contract with first division club Celje.

 Cracovia

 In June 2011, he joined Polish first division club Cracovia on a three-year contract on a free transfer.

 Ergotelis

-On July 17, 2014, Štraus joined Ergotelis, a Greek second division club on a free transfer.
+On 17 July 2014 Štraus joined Ergotelis, a Greek second division club on a free transfer.

 Widzew Lodz

-On March 3, 2015, Rok Štraus went back to Poland to join second division club, Widzew Łódź on a free transfer.
+On 3 March 2015 Rok Štraus went back to Poland to join second division club, Widzew Łódź on a free transfer.

 Yokohama FC

-On August 24, 2015, he joined Japanese first division club, Yokohama FC on a free transfer.
+On 24 August 2015 he joined Japanese first division club, Yokohama FC on a free transfer.